-We now prove the remaining bound \eqref{farDphi} of Corollary~\ref{thm:far-decay}.
+We now prove the remaining bound \eqref{farDphi} of Corollary~\ref{cor:far-decay}.
 The argument is parallel to the proof of \eqref{farphi}, but applied to the covariant derivative $D\phi$.
-Since $D\phi$ is a covariant one--form, we apply the Sobolev inequality on $\mathbb S^{2}$ componentwise in the stationary frame.
+Since $D\phi$ is a covariant one-form, we apply the Sobolev inequality on $\mathbb S^{2}$ componentwise in the stationary frame.
 For each fixed $(t,r)$ with $r\ge R$ we have

-Commuting $D$ with rotations produces only lower--order curvature terms: schematically,
+Commuting $D$ with rotations produces only lower-order curvature terms: up to lower-order terms,

-and the right-hand side is controlled by the higher--order energies $\mathcal{E}_k$ together with the already established decay for $(F,\phi)$.
-In particular, the same conformal--energy argument used above for $\phi$ yields, for all $|I|\le 2$ and all $r\ge R$,
+and the right-hand side is controlled by the higher-order energies $\mathcal{E}_k$ together with the already established decay for $(F,\phi)$.
+The conformal-energy estimate used above for $\phi$ yields, for all $|I|\le 2$ and all $r\ge R$,

 where $\mathcal{E}:=\sup_{t\ge t_0}\mathcal{E}_k(t)$ is the bootstrap energy from Section~\ref{sec:energy-estimates}.
 Combining \eqref{eq:sobolev-Dphi-far} and \eqref{eq:sphere-Dphi-far} and arguing as in the proof of \eqref{farphi} (region splitting into $w\ge 1$, $w\le -1$, and the compact set $|t|\le 1$ or $|w|\le 1$) gives the pointwise decay